tdwg/vocab/documentation-specification.md

 **3.3.3.2 Term list distributions**

 The term list document should contain a section listing the available distributions for the term list.
 Each item on the list should contain a description of the form of the distribution, the IRI of the distribution, and the download or access URL for the distribution.
 If the distribution is a file, the format should be described.
 If the distribution is an endpoint, the type of endpoint (for example, SPARQL or an API delivering JSON) should be described.
 If the distribution is viewable in a human-friendly web page, the distribution IRI may be hyperlinked to that page.
 The download or access URL should be listed and hyperlinked to the raw file or access URL for the endpoint.
 A client should be able to retrieve the raw file in the described format directly from the download URL.
 A client should be able to make calls directly to the access URL of the endpoint.
-[OK, here's a potential problem.
-What if the download or endpoint URL changes?
-We don't really want to have to make a change to the standard to change that!
-Maybe the term list should just contain a link to an ancillary page that's outside the standard and lists the distributions.
-In that case, do we have any business specifying here how that page should be structured???]

 **3.3.3.2.1 Example distributions record (non-normative)**